 Rinse and Repeat

-If you’re interested in buying I Bonds in the name of your trust, kid, or business, please read:
+If you’re interested in buying I Bonds in the name of your trust, kid, business, or as gifts, please read:

 - Buy More I Bonds in a Revocable Living Trust